🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 🤿 Where is the best snorkeling in Maui?

-The best snorkeling in Maui can be found on the west coast in South and West Maui.
-The beaches here are more sheltered from the tradewinds and therefore have calmer waters and better visibility for snorkeling.
+You will find the best snorkeling in Maui along the west coast.
+The beaches here are more sheltered from the tradewinds and, therefore, have calmer waters with better visibility.

-Molokini Crater on Maui is considered the best snorkel spot in all of Hawaii, but requires a boat or tour to reach.
+Molokini Crater on Maui is the best snorkel spot in all of Hawaii, but a boat tour is required to get there.

 ☀️ What month is best for snorkeling Maui?